TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/setupscript.rst

 installation prefix (Python's ``sys.prefix`` for system installations;
 ``site.USER_BASE`` for user installations).
 Distutils allows *directory* to be an absolute installation path, but this is discouraged since it is incompatible with the wheel packaging format.
-No directory information from *files* is used to determine the final location of the installed file; only the name of the file is used.
+No directory information kutoka *files* is used to determine the final location of the installed file; only the name of the file is used.